aaron-imani/aaron-imani.github.io/_pages/about.md

   more_info: >
     <p>University of California, Irvine</p>
     <p>Irvine, CA, USA</p>
-    <p>aaron.imani@uci.edu</p>
+    <p>aaron [dot] imani [at] uci.edu</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I am a second-year Software Engineering Ph.D. student at the University of California, Irvine, where I work under the guidance of Professor Iftekhar Ahmed in the [SEPE lab](https://moshirpour.com).
-My research focuses on analyzing the impact factors on large language models' code comprehension.
+My research focuses on analyzing the impact factors on large language models' code comprehension 🧠.
 Prior to joining UC Irvine, I completed my master’s degree in software engineering at the University of Calgary.